 On 24 February 2022, Russia renewed its unjustified, unprovoked and brutal aggression against Ukraine with direct military attacks on a large number of civilian and military targets and an incursion of Russian military on Ukrainian territory.
 The attacks have resulted in significant loss of life, unprecedented displacement of the population, both internally and towards neighbouring countries, and devastating destruction of infrastructure.
 The security situation and the overall operational environment has deteriorated rapidly.
 According to the Office of the United Nations High Commissioner for Human Rights (OHCHR), as of 7 June 2022, the number of civilian casualties stands at 9444, including 4266 killed and 5178 injured.
-The actual number of civilian casualties have been going on, has been delayed and many reports are still pending corroboration.
+The actual number of civilian casualties across Ukraine is likely considerably higher, as the receipt of information from some locations where intense hostilities have been going on, has been delayed and many reports are still pending corroboration.
 At least 15.7 million people are considered in immediate need of emergency assistance and protection.

 According to latest estimates, over 6 million people have left Ukraine and about 8 million moved within the country, most of them women and children.
-They leave behind shattered landscapes: as of 18 May 2022, 1,748 education facilities, 206 medical institutions, 729 civil infrastructure facilities, including nearly 320 electricity, water and gas supply facilities and 115 cultural buildings were damaged or destroyed.
-The total amount of direct documented civilian infrastructure damages is estimated at USD 105.5 billion3, while the overall economic losses from the war range from \$564 billion to \$600 billion since the war started4.
+According to the "Ukraine rapid damage and needs assessment" published by the World Bank at the end of August (estimates based on the situation at the beginning of June 2022), the damage to infrastructure, buildings etc. is estimated at about USD 97 billion; losses of indirect nature due to the disruption of economic and social activity are approximately USD 252 billion; reconstruction and recovery needs are at USD 349 billion: they will be needed in particular in transport, land decontamination, housing, social services and across economic sectors3.
 According to the State Emergency Services of Ukraine (SESU), over 300,000 km2 of the territory of Ukraine requires demining and cleaning from remnants of fighting, including unexploded ordnance.